Real Recipes From Real Home Cooks ®

 7

-Add the cheese and mix well with a spoon.
+Add the cheeses and mix well with a spoon.
+Preheat the oven to 350 degrees F once more.

 • Pulled pork and potato mixture added to the fried potato skin.